rockettheme/docs/Docs/accounts_billing/faq.md

 Once you have reached this page, simply select the printer icon next to the order you wish to have an invoice for.
 A detailed printable invoice will appear in a new tab.

+Any changes made to your account after the order is placed will not be reflected in the invoice, as it is a snapshot of related information taken at the time of purchase.

 [licenses]: site_licenses.md
 [comparison]: comparisons.md
 [upgrades]: upgrades_and_renewals.md